-SchoolTutoring Academy’s tutoring programs for Medina students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Medina, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship programs are available at $156/month.

 Students in kindergarten through the twelfth grade in Medina attend school in the Wayzata Public School District.
 The district includes seven elementary schools, three middle schools, and one high school, and has an enrollment of more than 10,000 students.
 The mission of Wayzata Public Schools is to help all students achieve personal excellence.
 Teachers and staff members work closely with parents to provide the educational supports that children need to be successful.
 Classroom lessons are developed using the latest in educational theory and employ rich technology to bring learning to life.